 Stull Chart

-Stull charts attempt to explain graphically, on an x-y coordinate system, specific fired properties of a range of oxide mixtures.
-These graphs are generally used to predict how to achieve a specific result.
+Stull charts attempt to explain graphically, on an x-y coordinate system, specific fired properties of selected mixes of oxides.
+It is a visual way to understand the relationships between glaze chemistry and fired results.
 For example, a graph may display results for a constant amount of flux with varying amounts of SiO2 and Al2O3 (the latter corresponding to the x and y of the graph).
-Notations with arrows typically overlay the chart and explain zones of matteness, glossy, crystallization, etc.
+Annotations typically highlight zones having specific properties (e.g. matteness, gloss, crystallization, etc).
+The focus of a chart must be clearly understood for it to be valid and valuable.

-My opinion, based on years of teaching, is that the Stull chart is the best in the history of the glaze help.
+My opinion, based on years of teaching, is that the Stull chart is the best in the history of glaze help.
 Why?
 Definitely not because Stull's chart is flawless.
 It's not!
-But people perceive the position on the graphic (map) much more easily than imagining where a glaze "falls" in a bunch of numbers.
-My student make comments like this: "Making glazes with the Stull chart and CBC has become a very interesting video game."
+But people perceive a position on the graphic (map) much more easily than imagining where a glaze "falls" in a bunch of numbers.
+My students make comments like this: "Making glazes with the Stull chart and CBC has become a very interesting video game."

 -First of all, users more easily understand the role of the fluxes in the glaze.
 By adding one they see how "the point" immediately drops.